-- To optimally describe your feature or idea for improvement, please copy the following template, paste it, and fill it out to make sure it contains all necessary information.
+- To optimally describe your feature or idea for improvement, copy the following template, paste it, and fill it out to make sure it contains all necessary information.
 Otherwise, we and other PRTG users will have a hard time evaluating your request.

 ---- Want this feature implemented, too?
 Please **upvote** by clicking **Thumbs up**!
-(Posts as a reply won't be published in this feature request thread. [[https://kb.paessler.com/en/topic/79245|Read Me!]]) ---- ==== User Story As a PRTG User, I want ... ==== Details of User Story Enter the details of your request here.
+(Posts as a reply won't be published in this feature request thread. [[https://kb.paessler.com/en/topic/79245|Read Me!]]) ---- ==== User story As a PRTG user, I want ... ==== Details of user story Enter the details of your request here.
 Make sure it's as detailed as possible, depending on the complexity. ==== Acceptance criteria * Criterion #1 * Criterion #2 This basically gives us a set of cornerstones that need to be there in order for the feature to be implemented. ==== Status Open

 |Tag||Use the tag if...|

-|add-feature||... you would like to have a new feature within PRTG|
+|add-feature||... you would like to have a new feature in PRTG.|

-|add-sensor||... you would like to have a new sensor, for example for a new appliance|
+|add-sensor||... you would like to have a new sensor, for example, for a new appliance.|

-|improve-prtg||... you would like PRTG to be improved regarding a certain aspect, for example regarding the usability of the PRTG web interface.|
+|improve-prtg||... you would like PRTG to be improved regarding a certain aspect, for example, regarding the usability of the PRTG web interface.|

 Your request is now in the review process.
 The List of Feature Requests will then be updated and will include your request.
 And other PRTG users will be able to vote for it.

-How Do I Vote for a Feature?
+How do I vote for a feature?

 If you want to have a feature request evaluated by us, vote for it by clicking the Thumbs Up button of the feature request article.
-That's it!